top of page

 Try to see what is going to happen next, finely look with a microscopic style of contemplation, and see if the tiniest nuance of the next moment is absolutely predictable.
 The exact muscular tensions of the arms, the legs, the precise volume of the diaphragm, the rhythmic flow of breath, the slight gestures of the fingers, the wiggling of the toes, the dancing articulations of thoughts that float by.
 Are any of these really choreographed by you prior to their arising?
 Really look.

 In the morning, do we choose for the world to wake up in us?
 Did we choose to perceive this movie of a human being?
 Did we choose for the big bang to occur?
 For the beginning of manifestation to occur?
 No!
-A choosing process does not exist prior to the beginning of manifestation, for a choosing process is limited to manifestation, an inescapable element appearing within manifestation.
-Before manifestation, there is no manifestation.
+A choosing process does not exist prior to the beginning of manifestatio.
+A choosing process is limited to exist inescapably within manifestation.
+Before manifestation, there is no manifestation, and therefore no-thing or process that could initiate manifestation.

 Every moment the totality of manifestation is created anew.
-Therefore, to see whether we're in control of how manifestation appears, we can look at how one aspect of this creation appears, for all aspects are interconnected as a seamless whole, and thus, what is true for one aspect is true for all the others.
+To see whether we are in control of how manifestation appears, we can look at how one aspect of it appears, for all aspects are interconnected as a seamless whole, and thus, what is true for one aspect is true for all the others.
 So, let's take the appearance of thought.
 Do we really know what thought is going to appear next?

-Now to see how a thought, decision or action arises, whether its form and timing is controlled or chosen, we simply look to our Self, that which is present prior to its appearance, to discern if we are wielding some kind of joystick that has the capacity to manipulate things.
+Now, to explore more deeply how a thought, decision, or action arises - whether its form and timing are truly controlled or chosen - we simply turn our attention to the Self, the Reality that is present prior to any such arising, and enquire whether there is any actual mechanism, like a hidden joystick, through which we manipulate these movements.
 What is present prior to the arising of a thought, decision or action?
-Is that presence maintaining a force of control, or holding a mechanism in place that affects what is going to appear next?
+Is that Presence maintaining a force of control, or holding a mechanism in place that affects what is going to appear next?

-Prior to the appearance of thought, decision or action, the presence of Reality is simply aware of itself as I. And in that presence, as that presence, there is no thought, decision or action present, for no thought, decision or action has arisen yet.
-There is only silence, stillness, changeless awareness of awareness, completely devoid of thought, decision or action.
+Prior to the appearance of thought, decision or action, the Presence of Reality is simply aware of itself as I. And in that Presence, as that Presence, there is no thought, decision or action present, for no thought, decision or action has arisen yet.
+There is only silence, stillness, changeless Awareness, completely devoid of thought, decision or action.

-Can a presence that is completely thoughtless, decisionless and inactive be in control of what arises?
+Can a Presence that is intrinsically thoughtless, decisionless and inactive be in control of what arises?

 Where does our idea of control come from other than a thought that imagines such control exists?

-If thought is absent, we have no sense of being in control, and that is simply because whilst thought is absent, the Reality of our Self, which is present, is completely uncontrolled and uncontrollable.
+When thought is absent, there is no sense of being in control; simply because, in that absence, what remains is the Reality of our Self, which is entirely free from control and beyond all possibility of being controlled.

 bottom of page